signmotion/thematic_names/README.md

 ## ✅ TODO (perhaps)

-Once you start using the **ThematicUniqueNameGenerator**, it will become easy to choose the functionality to contribute.
+Once you start using the **ThematicNames**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

 - Principles and tests for synopses.
 - Example with external own set of names.